Friday, June 28, 2013

 Exploring Albayzin

 Then it was off to explore narrow Carrera del Darro which wound its way through the old Muslim district, Albayzin.
 We had impressive views of the Alhambra sitting loftily above us as we meandered along.
-At last the narrow street opened out to a wide, sunny terrace where the Crew sat sipping coffee beside a small river, taking in the ambience and preparing for our tour, at last, of the famous Alhambra.
+At last the narrow street opened out to a wide, sunny terrace where the Crew sat sipping coffee beside a small river, taking in the ambience and preparing for our allotted hour, for the tour, at last, of the famous Alhambra.

 Uno Americano & three café con leichte, por favor....